 After the outbreak of the Thirteen Years War in 1454, the castle was captured by the forces of the Prussian Union acting in consent with Poland.
-Being besieged in 1460 by the mercenary Teutonic army under the command of Bernard Szumborski, castle managed to repulse attacks for the next two years.
-After the end of the war, based on the Second Peace of Toruń in 1466, it was incorporated into the Kingdom of Poland for the seat of the starost.
+The Polish king leased it to Grot from Ostrów, but soon after it was garrisoned by Czech mercenary troops.
+In 1460 it was besieged by mercenary Teutonic troops, interestingly also by the Czechs, under the command of Bernard Szumborski.
+The garrison managed to resist attacks over the next two years despite the fall of the town.
+It was not until 1462 that Oldřich Červonka with a group of men serving the Polish king was admitted by the townspeople behind the walls and captured the town from the hands of the Teutonic Knights.
+After the end of the war, based on the Second Peace of Toruń in 1466, Golub was incorporated into the Kingdom of Poland for the seat of the starost.

 The stronghold was rebuilt in 1616-1623 at the request of the sister of king Zygmunt III Waza, the princess Anna Wazówna, who took over the Golub starosty.
 Then were added late-renaissance attics, a building on the outer baily, the shape of windows was changed and turrets in the corners were added.
 Repeatedly destroyed, among others, during the Swedish wars or by natural factors, however, it was always rebuilt and refurbished.